-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision ✓ PHSE provision includes all pupils. ✓ There is a named member of staff who coordinates provision for pupils with wellbeing, emotional, physical and mental health needs. ✓ The School Council and Parliament obtain and debate views of pupils from across the school. ✓ Pupils support each other through the Bully Busters, peer mentors, lunch time buddies. ✓ Pupils have access to the school nurse through a referral system.
-Sessions are private and confidential. ✓ Bereavement counselling is available through the Penhaligons Friends. ✓ Pupil issues are dealt with by trained staff as they arise. ✓ Risk assessments are made for; All school trips Camps Activities on site All equipment ✓ The school employs a P.E. coach and runs after school clubs ✓ The majority of staff are trained in First Aid. ✓ The school promotes a positive environment with excellent staff role models. ✓ Vulnerable pupils are encouraged to go to a named place of safety for 'time out', if required. ✓ A member of staff is available at lunchtimes for pastoral care. ✓ Time limited and monitored groups address: Self-esteem Social skills Life skills Anger management. ✓ Risk assessment are carried out. ✓ The school has a named Children in Care coordinator. ✓ TAFs, Early Support meetings and reviews are supported by a range of agencies. ✓ Boxall profiling or similar is used to tailor provision to need. ✓ Additional support for pupils can be requested from: CAMHS Social Care Dreadnought Behaviour Support Service APA WAVE Penhaligans Friends Barnardos Educational Psychologist ✓ Pupils with specific medical conditions have individual health care plans. ✓ Some staff are trained in 'Team Teach' ✓ A member of staff is trained to use 'Draw and Talk'. ✓ Pupils have access to a multi-sensory room in the adjoining nursery. ✓ Guidance and advice from other agencies e.g. Occupational Therapist, Physiotherapist, hearing and visual support is incorporated into the classroom and other activities where appropriate. ✓ 1:1 Nurture / Pastoral support is available for those children who need it, including from trained Thrive practitioners.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision PHSE provision includes all pupils.
+PSED is a core part of the EYFS curriculum and provision.
+There is a named member of staff who coordinates provision for pupils with wellbeing, emotional, physical and mental health needs.
+The School Parliament obtain views of pupils from across the school.
+Pupils support each other through, eg through lunch duty.
+Pupils have access to the school nurse through a referral system.
+Sessions are private and confidential.
+Bereavement counselling is available through Penhaligons Friends.
+Pupil issues are dealt with by trained staff as they arise.
+Risk assessments are made for: all school trips camps activities on site equipment The school clubs The majority of staff are trained in First Aid.
+The school promotes a positive environment with excellent staff role models Vulnerable pupils are encouraged to go to a named place of safety for 'time out', if required.
+The use of visuals would support this.
+A member of staff is available at lunchtimes for pastoral care.
+Quiet areas indoors are available at lunchtime with sensory/alternative provision and resources.
+Pastoral or intervention groups address: Self-esteem Social skills Life skills Anger management.
+The school has a named Designated Teacher for Children in Care.
+TACs, Early Support meetings and reviews are supported by a range of agencies.
+ND Profiling Toolkit Additional support for pupils can be requested from: CAMHS Social Care Dreadnought Behaviour Support Service WAVE Penhaligans Friends Educational Psychologist EHH Your Staff are PRICE trained.
+A member of staff is trained to use 'Draw and Talk'.
+Pupils have access to a multi-sensory room in our on-site nursery.
+Guidance and advice from other agencies e.g. Occupational Therapist, Educational Psychologist, Physiotherapist, hearing and visual support is incorporated into the classroom and other activities where appropriate.
+1:1 pastoral / social and emotional support is available for those children who need it, including from trained Thrive practitioners.